uppedtrout/Better-config/README.md

 thee, as there is no Food and no Drink where they are.
-And it must be called in a secret place, without windows, or with windows only in one place, and that should be in the Northern Wall of the place, and the only light shall be of one lamp, set on the altar, and the lamp need not be new, nor the altar, for it is a Rite ofDownloaded from www.holybooks.com Age and of the Ancient Ones, and they care not for newness.
+And it must be called in a secret place, without windows, or with windows only in one place, and that should be in the Northern Wall of the place, and the only light shall be of one lamp, set on the altar, and the lamp need not be new, nor the altar, for it is a Rite of Age and of the Ancient Ones, and they care not for newness.
 And the altar should be of a large rock set in the earth, and a sacrifice acceptable unto the nature of the God should be made.
 And at the time of the Calling, the waters of ABSU